prasannax1/starships/README.md

 ### Description

-The *Pioneer Class* is the workhorse of the *Exodus* mini-fleet.
+The *Photon Class* is the workhorse of the *Exodus* mini-fleet.
 Fast, agile and reasonable powerful, this ship is supposed to do the bulk of the exploring on any mission.

-The *Pioneer Class* is built for speed and it shows in the smooth ergonomic design of the starships.
+The *Photon Class* is built for speed and it shows in the smooth ergonomic design of the starships.
 It cruises comfortably at warp 9, and can do 9.99 when you put your foot down.

-The *Poineer Class* has comfortable labs and bridge, but no holodecks and everyone has to double up for the bunk beds - even the captain.
+The *Photon Class* has comfortable labs and bridge, but no holodecks and everyone has to double up for the bunk beds - even the captain.
 The shuttle bay on this ship is one of the smallest on any starship but it can hold two small shuttles, and a workbee for any external repair work.

-The *Pioneer Class* typically rendezvous with the *Exodus* mothership after every mission or so, but it follows the *Voyager Protocol* and can work without access to a starbase for up to three years.
+The *Photon Class* typically rendezvous with the *Exodus* mothership after every mission or so, but it follows the *Voyager Protocol* and can work without access to a starbase for up to three years.

-The *Pioneer Class* is designed to be everything you would expect in a starship and to also fit in the hangar of an *Exodus Class*.
+The *Photon Class* is designed to be everything you would expect in a starship and to also fit in the hangar of an *Exodus Class*.

 ## Vulture Class